15-14-wdi-sf/Notes/README.md

-### A new view for Creatures
+### A new view for Task

-Let's create the `app/views/Tasks/new.html.erb` with a form that the user can use to sumbit new Tasks to the application.
+Let's create the `app/views/tasks/new.html.erb` with a form that the user can use to sumbit new Tasks to the application.
 Note: the action is `/tasks` because it's the collection we are submiting to, and the method is `post` because we want to create.

 `app/views/tasks/new.html.erb`